LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Exploring the world
 -------------------

-The map of any particular scenario consists of one or many levels and a level consists of a number of tiles with a particular terrain kind on each.
+The map of any particular adventure consists of one or many levels and a level consists of a number of tiles with a particular terrain kind on each.
 The game world is persistent, i.e., every time the player visits a level during a single game, its layout is the same